Merge sort

-In computer science, merge sort (also commonly spelled as mergesort and as merge-sort) is an efficient, general-purpose, and comparison-based sorting algorithm.
+Merge sort (also commonly spelled as mergesort or merge-sort) is an efficient, general-purpose, comparison-based sorting algorithm.
 Most implementations of merge sort are stable, which means that the relative order of equal elements is the same between the input and output.
 Merge sort is a divide-and-conquer algorithm that was invented by John von Neumann in 1945.
 A detailed description and analysis of bottom-up merge sort appeared in a report by Goldstine and von Neumann as early as 1948.

 Algorithm

 Conceptually, a merge sort works as follows: